plynty/plynty-site/_sections/home/home.you-already-understand-this.markdown

 layout: default
 ---

-# you already understand this — really!
+# You already understand this — really!

 You probably already manage your money on a regular basis, tracking how much you earn and spend.
 Yep, whether you write it down or guesstimate, you likely have a good idea of what